naturerobots/HSOS-SEP-PlantMap-2022/README.md

 ([biointensive]()) vegetable gardeners.
 This involves the creation of a digital twin of the vegetable gardens to monitor various aspects like the growth and the health of the plants.
-The necessary data is gathered by autonomous robots driving around the gardens, which are currently in development.
-This allows for an early detection and treatment of diseases, as well ass optimizations of yield estimates and bed planning.
+The necessary data is gathered by autonomous robots driving around in the gardens, which are currently in development.
+This allows for an early detection and treatment of diseases, as well as optimizations of yield estimates and bed planning.

 ## Getting started